On this page

 So next time you’re sitting on the couch beside your young adult and this ad pops up on screen, grab your mobile or tablet and google MoneySmart’s compound interest calculator.
 Key in the amount they would save each week if they went without one coffee a day, let’s say $30 a week, and contributed that amount to super each week for 40 years at 5% compound interest.
 The resulting $198,603 should make an impression.

 If your young adult is working and eligible for compulsory Super Guarantee (SG) payments from their employer, make sure they know their entitlements.

-Making additional personal super contributions is not likely to be a priority for anyone aged under 30, but it’s still worth outlining the possibilities.
-Salary sacrifice, personal tax-deductible contributions or non-concessional (after tax) contributions are all ways of growing their super when circumstances permit.
+Making additional personal super contributions is unlikely to be a priority for anyone aged under 30, but it’s still worth outlining the possibilities.
+Salary sacrifice, personal tax-deductible contributions or non-concessional (after-tax) contributions are all ways of growing their super when circumstances permit.